eclipsesource/tabris-js/doc/patch.md

 Publishing a new app version to the app stores can take time.
 Tabris.js allows you to deploy hotfixes to your users immediately, without waiting for an app store update.

-Please note that the patched code must not change the primary purpose of the app or introduce new features or functionality to comply with the Apple App Store's guidelines.
+Please note that in order to comply with the Apple App Store rules, a patch must *“[…] not change the primary purpose of the app by providing features or functionality that are inconsistent with the intended and advertised purpose”
+– (iOS Developer Program License Agreement section 3.3.2)*.

 ## The Patch Format

-A patch is made available as a .zip archive that contains the app files to be modified or added, and an optional descriptor file named `patch.json`.
+A patch is made available as a zip archive that contains the app files to be modified or added, and an optional descriptor file named `patch.json`.
 See below for more information on the *patch.json* descriptor file.

-You can patch any file included in your application.
+You can patch any file in your application, including scripts, images, and even modules in the `node_modules` folder.
 The root of the zip archive corresponds to the root of your Tabris.js project.
 For example, to update a file *app.js* and add another file *img/image.jpg* a patch could look like this:

 **Example project structure**